What is the Purpose of Disability Insurance?

-Short-term and Long-term DisabilityIn general, there are two parts of a disability insurance policy.
-Short-term disability pays a certain percentage of a person's wages if they are temporarily disabled and cannot work for a short period of time.
-Long-term disability picks up when the short-term policy's time limit is reached.
+This picks up when the short-term policy's time limit is reached.
 For example, if they employee can't return to work after the 3-month short-term disability benefits have expired, then their long-term policy will kick in.
 Some policies may not include long-term benefits, so be sure to shop around and educate yourself on what policy will protect your interests the best.

 What Factors Determine the Benefits I Get?There are wide ranges of disabilities, jobs, and wages.
 The available benefits vary greatly based on many factors, such as: